The Lady Vanishes: Filming

 The film was shot at Islington Studios, Shepherd's Bush and on location in Hampshire at Longmoor Military Camp, the site of the Longmoor Military Railway.
 It was the first film to be made under an agreement between Gaumont-British and MGM, in which Gaumont provided MGM with some of their Gainsborough films for release in the UK, for which MGM would pay half the production costs if MGM decided to release the film in the US.
 In the case of The Lady Vanishes, however, 20th Century-Fox handled the American release.
 Filming was briefly interrupted by an electricians' strike.

 Elisabeth Weis contends that Hitchcock's use of sound in The Lady Vanishes uses the "classical style" – that is, that the director eschews expressionistic sounds in favour of sounds heard in a realistic context.
 For example, when Iris faints on the train, rather than extraneous noises to denote delirium, only the sound of the train is heard.
 Another striking use of sound is how evil things are often heard before they are shown.
-The evil doctor Dr. Hartz often is first heard before he appears on screen, representing an aural intrusion "not so much an invasion of privacy as of security".
+The evil Dr Hartz often is first heard before he appears on screen, representing an aural intrusion "not so much an invasion of privacy as of security".

 Reception

 Critical reception

 When The Lady Vanishes opened in the UK it was an immediate hit, becoming the most successful British film to that date.
 It was also very successful when it opened in New York.
 In a contemporary review, the Monthly Film Bulletin described the film as an "out of the ordinary and exciting thriller", praising Hitchcock's direction and the cast, especially Michael Redgrave, Paul Lukas and Dame May Whitty.

 The film has retained its popularity; in his review for the BBC, Jamie Russell gave the film four out of five stars, calling it a "craftily sophisticated thriller" and a "cracking piece of entertainment".
+Leslie Halliwell gave it four of four stars: "Superb, suspenseful, brilliantly funny, meticulously detailed entertainment."
 In his review for BFI Screenonline, Mark Duguid wrote that the film was "arguably the most accomplished, and certainly the wittiest of Hitchcock's British films, and is up there with the best of his American work".
 Duguid singled out the young writing partnership of Frank Launder and Sidney Gilliat, noting: